BarcodeAPI/server/README.md

 #### Automatic Code Type Detection

-When simply calling the api endpoint without specifying an eplitit code type, the server will make its best judgement as to which code type will be best suited for the supplied data.
+When calling the API endpoint without specifying an eplitit code type the server will make its best judgement as to which code type will be best suited for the supplied data.

 ```
 curl https://barcodeapi.org/api/abc123